bringoneops/ArbitrageBot/README.md

 This project connects to the Binance.US, Binance.com (global), Binance Futures, Binance Delivery, and Binance Options WebSocket APIs, forwarding a wide range of spot and derivative market data streams.

+For known operational risks and mitigations, see the [risk register](RISK_REGISTER.md).

 ## Supported Exchanges & Channels

 - **BingX:** `depth`, `trades`, `ticker`, `kline`